FuelLabs/fuel-core/CONTRIBUTING.md

 ### Build issues

-Due to dependencies on external components such as RocksDb, build times can be large without caching.
+Due to dependencies on external components such as RocksDB, build times can be large without caching.
 Using an in-memory (hashmap) based database is supported for testing purposes, so build times can be improved by disabling default features.